LucasDoAmaral-Prog/Simulated-School-System/README.md

 ---

 ### **English**
-This website was designed to simulate a school environment, providing tools for efficient interaction between teachers and students.
+Welcome to the **Simulated School System**!
+This website was designed with the **goal of improving database management skills**, providing tools to simulate a school environment and efficient interaction between teachers and students.
 The system offers the following features:

 - **Teacher and Student Login:**
   Teachers are registered exclusively by the system, while students can create their accounts at any time.
+  **Example logins for teachers:**
+  - `vandamaria@unicamp.br`
+  - `josepedro@unicamp.br`
+  *(To create new teacher logins, check the comments in the code for specific instructions.)*

 - **Teacher Tools:**
   Teachers can: